runa91/empty_pytorch3d/README.md

 # empty_pytorch3d
-Repo containing Cuda10.1 and pytorch3d installation scripts for MPI-IS cluster
+Repo containing Python-3.7, CUDA-10.1, cuDNN-7.5 and pytorch3d installation scripts for MPI-IS cluster.

 Clone the repo to your home folder (in my case /lustre/home/nrueegg/):